junxit/us-congress-bills-110/metadata.md

 - 2008-07-30 — Motion to reconsider laid on the table Agreed to without objection.
 - 2008-07-30 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 7/29/2008 H7218)
 - 2008-07-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 7/29/2008 H7218)
+- 2008-07-31 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2008-09-23 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2008-09-24 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2008-09-24 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2008-09-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 1073.
+- 2008-09-30 — Cleared for White House.
+- 2008-09-30 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S10184)
+- 2008-09-30 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S10184)
+- 2008-10-01 — Message on Senate action sent to the House.